Empowering Outdoor Organizations & SAR Teams

 Per Student Fee: $65

 Online Lessons: 22 hours, asynchronous.
-Includes Epinephrine Administration, CPR, Medical Oxygen Administration, BLS airway including BVM, and basic Search and Rescue training.
+Includes Epinephrine Administration, Medical Oxygen Administration, BLS airway including BVM, and basic Search and Rescue training.
+Wilderness CPR is an option

 Practical Training: Minimum 45 hours in-person with a Base Medical Certified Instructor licensed at the EMT level or above. (training hours may be longer due to instructor customization.)